Contact Us •

 There is a constellation of bowel symptoms that can occur in endometriosis patients.
 These include:

 Some patients will only have one of these symptoms, while others may have all of them.
 Often these symptoms are more problematic during their periods or pre-menstrually.
-These women may seek medical help and undergo a series of GI tests, and when no clear answer is found, their frustration grows.
+These patients may seek medical help and undergo a series of GI tests, and when no clear answer is found, their frustration grows.
 However, a negative colonoscopy can actually be somewhat reassuring, because it indicates that endometriosis has not penetrated through the wall of the bowel.

 In the great majority of patients, endometriosis is not found directly on the bowel.
 In general, fewer than 10-15% of patients actually have endometriosis directly on their bowel.
 When endo is found on the bowel, approximately 90% have superficial or localized disease.
-This disease can usually be effectively removed with simple laparoscopic excision, much as it would be removed from any other surface affected with endometriosis.
+This disease can usually be effectively removed with simple Laparoscopic Excision (LAPEX), much as it would be removed from any other surface affected with endometriosis.
 The serosal or outer layer of the bowel can often be “peeled off” leaving the muscularis or muscular portion of the bowel undamaged.
 Occasionally, a portion of the muscularis must also be excised to ensure complete treatment of the endo.
 In these cases, the muscularis is oversewn laparoscopically.
 This just means one or more reinforcing sutures are placed to maintain the integrity of the bowel wall.

-One to two percent of our patients require more significant surgery for their bowel endometriosis.
+1-2% of our patients require more significant surgery for their bowel endometriosis.
 These patients may have large segments of bowel involved with deeper or multi-focal implants (several areas are affected along a portion of the bowel).
 A segmental bowel resection may be required to completely treat their disease.
 This means the diseased portion of the bowel is removed entirely, and the healthy ends are reconnected.
 These procedures are usually performed with the assistance of a general surgeon or colorectal surgeon, and virtually always laparoscopically.